Sean Whalen

-Sean Whalen (born May 19, 1964) is an American actor and writer.
-He is known for his work in numerous TV shows, including Shannon's Deal and Grace Under Fire, as well as movies, including The People Under the Stairs and Twister.
+Sean Whalen (born May 19, 1964) is an American actor, writer and director.
+He is known for his work in numerous TV shows, including Unfabulous and Lost, as well as movies, including The People Under the Stairs and Twister.
 He is also known for appearing as a hapless history buff in the first "Got Milk?" commercial, directed by Michael Bay, which aired in 1993.
+He also directed, starred in and crowd funded the movie Crust.